 I asked a simple question; "Do you know why reputable breeders show their dogs?"
 That is a simple question, with a decidedly not so simple answer.
 Of course she said "Yes, so they can tell everyone willing to buy their animals that they won a lot of ribbons."
 "Perhaps, but that is not the intent.", I said.
 "What do you mean?, she asked.
 I said "It's a bit of a story, do you really want to understand it?"
 "Sure", was her response.

 The entire matter goes back to the purpose for which a certain breed of dog was created.
-In most cases, Man "created" each breed with characteristics designed to accomplish a given purpose.
-Every dog breed on the planet is either the result of mans intervention for a specific purpose, or it is the product of it's environment over millennia.
-A Golden Retriever, not much more than 150 years old as a breed, was bred by the combination of several different breeds in the mid-1800's.
+In most cases, Man "created" each breed, from the combination of two or more exosting breeds, in order to create a type of dog with certain characteristics designed to accomplish a given purpose.
+Every dog breed on the planet is either the result of mans intervention for a specific purpose, or it is the product of it's environment and natural selection over millennia.
+A Golden Retriever, not much more than 150 years old as a breed, was bred by the combination of several different breeds (specifically the Newfoundland, Tweed Water Spaniels and the Irish Setter) in the mid-1800's.
 The initial breeder, Dudley Marjoribanks, 1st Baron Tweedmouth of Scotland, did so by combination and progressive line-breeding in order to produce a beautifully golden colored dog which could be used for both water and upland game fowl hunting.
 In other words, a bautiful and versatile "gun dog" on both land and water.

 Fast forward to the early to mid 1800's in England.
 The first dog shows are conducted between hunters to show off their working field and hunting dogs.
 It was a way to look at your future breeding, see what all the other like-minded individuals were breeding, and a reason to get together in the "off-season".
 Eventually, as all competitive sports do, rules were enacted in the form of how dogs are displayed in competition as well as the standards to which a breed must comply in order to be considered adequately constructed to fulfill their specific task.